 D3 and K2: The Inseparable Duo

 Another important fact about Vitamin D, specifically D3, is its interdependence with vitamin K2.
 Numerous studies show that D3 and K2 are an inseparable duo.
 As D3 boosts bone health by helping you absorb calcium, vitamin K “drives” that calcium to the intended areas to avoid build-up and deposits in the wrong places like the arteries.
 In fact, calcium supplements may work to our disadvantage without vitamin D and vitamin K2.
 A research study on the analysis of calcium supplements showed that it increases the risk of myocardial infarction and cardiovascular events.
 D3 and K2 deficiency may also lead to porcelain gallbladder.
-This probability can be lessened if calcium will be taken with a combination of vitamins D3 and K2.
+This probability can be lessened if calcium will be taken with a combination of vitamins D3 and K2 available in Wellevate and Amazon.
 It is also important to check what type of vitamin K2 is in a supplement as there are several different forms available.
 The most potent and long-acting form of vitamin K2 is MK7.

 140 mcg is the minimum amount of K2 I would suggest.
 Most brands provide 90.
 You can’t go wrong taking up to 240 mcg as different experts offer varied opinions.
 Vitamin D3 levels should be checked by a blood test.
 Below 40 is considered low, but natural practitioners recommend up to 80.
 People with autoimmune diseases tend to need much higher levels than others.